EGPostema/DrawerDissect/README.md

 ## Upload Images

 Put all images in the "fullsize" folder.
 Ensure they are .jpgs, though the code could probably be modified to handle other file formats if needed.
 It is helpful to have a consistent naming convention for the drawers.
-For example, at the Field, we use a drawer name that is consistent with EMu, our museum database.
-This name corresponds to the physical row, cabinet, and position that the drawer is located in.
+For example, at the Field, we use a drawer name that is consistent with EMu, our museum databasing program.
+This name corresponds to the physical row, cabinet, and position that the drawer is located in (ex: "63_05_08" refers to a drawer in row 63, cabinet 5, 8 down from the top).

 <i>PHOTO HERE!</i>